Membership Strategy

 GRIFFIN TAKE

-"The biggest mistake relocating buyers make is joining a club based on the brochure.
-You need to know the 'locker room culture.'
-We don't just sell you the home; we sponsor your introduction."
+"The biggest mistake relocating buyers make is joining a club based solely on the brochure.
+You must intimately understand the operational culture.
+We don't just secure the physical real estate; we leverage our localized network to help facilitate the introductions required for a seamless transition."

 Deep Dive the Data